viet34tqc/notebook/interview.md

 Pros:

-- Security Issues: JavaScript is client-side scripting language which means the code runs on the user’s computer.
+- Security Issues: JavaScript is client-side scripting language which means the code runs on the user's computer.
 This can lead to security issues if not implemented properly.
 - Too Flexible: JS is weak typed language => errors.
 It doesn't even require any variable declaration.
 This is allowed due to hoisting.
 - JS is executed during runtime without a compiler, if your JS code has error => your app can be crashed.
 - Browser Support: The browser interprets JavaScript differently in different browsers.
 Thus, the code must be run on various platforms before publishing.